dlareau/puzzlehunt_server/README.md

 # puzzlehunt_server
 Server for Puzzlehunt CMU's bi-annual puzzlehunt.
-Includes basic features such as per-puzzle pages, automatic answer response, team logins, customizable unlocking structure, and admin pages to manange submissions, teams, as well as hunt progress.
-It also includes automatic team creation from registration, privacy settings for hunts, cool charts, a chat with the staff feature, and automatic file fetching and hosting.
+Includes basic features such as per-puzzle pages, automatic answer response, teams, customizable unlocking structure, and admin pages to manange submissions, teams, as well as hunt progress.
+It also includes automatic team creation from registration, privacy settings for hunts, cool charts, a built in chat, and automatic file fetching and hosting.

 System packages:
 * python 2.7
 * mysql-client